Cassino: Bus

 The companies Magni and Mastrantoni provides services into the city centre.
 Cotral links the town with other municipalities in Lazio, CLP with Campania and ATM with Molise.

 Sports

-Cassino's main football team is A.S.D.
-Cassino Calcio 1924 that currently plays in Serie D, the fourth division.
-In its best seasons the team used to play in Serie C2 and Lega Pro Seconda Divisione.
-The club plays in the stadium "Gino Salveti".
+Cassino's main football club is A.S.D.
+Cassino Calcio 1924, which currently plays in Serie D, in the fourth division.
+During its best seasons, it played in Serie C2 and Lega Pro Seconda Divisione.
+It plays in Gino Salveti Stadium.

-The main basketball team is Virtus Terra di San Benedetto Cassino.
-It plays in Divisione Nazionale B. In the past the Basket Cassino reached the Serie B league.
-The team has been also guided by coach Sergei Belov.
+The main basketball club is Virtus Terra di San Benedetto Cassino, which plays in Divisione Nazionale B. Basket Cassino used to reach Serie B. It has been also guided by the coach Sergei Belov.